khoacao1/groupproject1-messageboardapp/README.md

 * After extracting on your device, locate your terminal and go to the path where the file is saved.
 Make sure you are in the messageboard_app directory.
 * Save the pubspec.yaml file to first download all the dependencies
 * Select your emulator of choice.
-Either web or android.
+Either web, android, or iOS.
 * In the terminal type
    ```
    flutter run